Quantifying the use of bioresources for promoting their sharing in scientific research

 Bioresources as key players in biomedical research

 A growing portion of research relies on using sample collections and databases.
 Sharing such resources is essential for optimizing knowledge production.
 This is especially true in biological and medical sciences with the development of large-scale biology in the –omics era.
 The size and complexity of the collections needed to promote translational research typically extends far beyond the scope of individual research projects and the need to produce these valuable data is being met by contemporary bioresource facilities.

 Bioresources are defined as biological samples with associated data (medical/epidemiological, social), and databases independent of physical samples, and other biomolecular and bioinformatics research tools (Table 1).
 A commitment to share the information content of bioresources with the research community is paramount to advancing translational research[3, 4].
 The 2011 joint statement of 17 major national health research funders sent a powerful signal that health research resources must be shared to maximize the potential of publicly funded resources[5–9]: “Funders agree to promote greater access to and use of data in ways that are: Equitable…, Ethical…, Efficient”.
 Although this statement gives a vision, principles, goals and aspirations, it does not indicate any practical tool or instrument to reach the objectives.
 Therefore, it is important to develop incentives that will support and promote this sharing if we are to realize the vision which funders hope to encourage[10, 11].
 One approach is to develop a system that recognizes the specific contribution of bioresources in the development of novel scientific knowledge.
 Whilst promoting measures to improve access to biobanks and databases, we must also develop policies mandating end-users to recognize and acknowledge the provenance of these resources.
 An appropriate set of tools is needed to implement such policies.
-Some tools currently exist, but an insufficient level of coordination and systematic implementation makes it difficult to see their positive impact on the overall organization of health research activities
+Some tools currently exist, but an insufficient level of coordination and systematic implementation makes it difficult to see their positive impact on the overall organization of health research activities[6, 12].

 The BRIF initiative

 The concept of a Bioresource Research Impact Factor (BRIF) was introduced in 2003, and later further developed[14, 15].
 The BRIF initiative was set up to construct an adequate framework and provide a set of tools that will allow an objective measure of the actual research utilization of bioresources as a significant component for establishing their reliability and sustainability.
 An international working group was established to develop the BRIF, consisting of 134 members from 22 countries, most of whom are either European (86) or North-American (31).
 This group was further divided into five relevant thematic sub-groups: i) BRIF and digital identifiers, ii) BRIF parameters, iii) BRIF in sharing policies, iv) BRIF and journal editors and v) BRIF dissemination.
 Key issues from the dedicated sub-groups’ work and the first two BRIF workshops are reported here.

 Constructing a quantitative tool to evaluate the impact of a bioresource on research

 The BRIF will be modeled, to some degree, on the Journal Impact Factor (JIF), and will provide guidance and methodology for optimizing recognition of bioresources, their use and their sharing at an international level.
 Such a tool could be used much more systematically than “reputation” for evaluating the activity of a bioresource over time.
 When taken into account in assessing ‘researchers/contributors’ scientific contribution, this should increase the use and sharing of bioresources, where in which a virtuous circle would occur: the highest is the quality, the most frequent will be the solicitations; the more one shares, the more one’s impact increases, and the more one is inclined to share.
 Although this concept can be valid for any kind of bioresource, we focus first on bioresources of human origin.